akchecoin/Frankos.org/README.md

-Frankos.org
+turkos.info
 ===========

-This is the Franko website.
+This is the Turko website.